chamukoo/sudoku-solver-and-generator/README.md

 ***4. Improved Tkinter GUI***

-I enhanced the Tkinter GUI by adding a photo, new buttons for the generator and for the different difficulty levels, and new label for the execution time so the users can see how many seconds it took to solve and generate a board.
+I enhanced the Tkinter GUI by adding a photo, new buttons for the generator and for the four (4) difficulty levels, as well as new label for the execution time so the users can see how many seconds it took to solve and generate a board.